sesartrumpet/cs386-pennypilot/Reports/Deliverable2.md

 ## Problem Statement

 The problem of
-the finicial literacy gap
+the financial literacy gap
 affects
-incoming NAU student popultaion;
+incoming NAU student population;
 the impact of which is
 a lack of understanding in managing personal finances, resulting in poor money management, high levels of debt, and stress, which can affect their academic and personal well-being.
 The financial struggles often lead to students not being able to save money, properly budget, or plan for future expenses.
 This problem causes long-term consequences, such as students' inability to make sound financial decisions, increased dependency on loans, and the struggle to build financial independence.